Skip to main content

 • How does heat spread through a solid object over time?

-While developing the mathematics of heat conduction, he discovered something remarkable: Any periodic function can be represented as a sum of simple sine and cosine waves.
+While developing the mathematics of heat conduction, he discovered something remarkable: Many periodic phenomena can be represented as sums of sine and cosine waves.

 This idea was first published in his famous book: